 |Table of contents:

-The altitude sickness is a physical discomfort that usually occurs when visiting a place located at a higher altitude.
-In Peru, destinations at higher altitudes are Cusco, Arequipa’s Colca Canyon, Huaraz or Puno.
+Altitude sickness is a physical discomfort that usually occurs when visiting a place located at a higher altitude, such as Cusco, on the way from Arequipa to Colca Canyon, Huaraz or Puno.

-Did you know that the alternative rainbow mountain Palccoyo is in Cusco at 16,076 feet (4900 m)?
+Did you know that the alternative rainbow mountain Palccoyo is in Cusco at 16,076 ft.
+(4900 m)?

 Most travellers who are affected by the altitude sickness in Peru are those traveling by plane, coming from a place with higher temperatures and lower altitude.
 This is due to the abrupt changes in altitude and climate as the air is thinner and the weather is colder.